lateplate/lateplate.github.io/_posts/2014-08-12-the-snowball-effect-of-minimizing.md

 I freed up a huge chunk of space in our house, which gave our boys a lot more safe space to play.

 I no longer had to expend a single brain cycle worrying about cleaning or maintaining those items, or even catching up on TV shows.
-With less to do, I could focus on  more writing, reading, and programming.
+With less distractions, I could focus on more writing, reading, programming, and cooking.

 I saved *at least* $500 a year on cable service and electricity, which I [reallocated in our budget](http://dankim.org/2014/02/07/i-finally-figured-out-budgeting.html) toward things like family vacations.